 Students can now apply for a Postgraduate Loan for Masters study.
 Our guide below on how to apply and find answers to your postgraduate loan questions relates to the Postgraduate Loan for England.

-A postgraduate tuition fee loan for Northern Ireland students is expected to be available for the academic year 2017/18.
+A postgraduate tuition fee loan for Northern Ireland students is available for new and continuing students.
+Applications for academic year 2018/2019 are now open.
 Find out more here.

 About the Loan

-You can now apply to borrow up to £10,000 to help you undertake an eligible postgraduate Master’s course.
+You can get up to £10,609 for your whole course.
 The loan will be paid directly to you, in instalments during the course, and can be used as a contribution towards fees, or other study or living costs during the master's course, as you decide.

 Who is eligible for the loan?

 1. You must be a UK National, or have settled status in the UK, and have been resident in the UK for three years on the first day of the academic year of your course start date.
-This must have most recently been resident in England and you must not have moved to England from elsewhere in the UK and Islands in order to undertake the course.
+This must have most recently been resident in England.

 3. You must be under 60 years old.